nautechsystems/nautilus_trader/docs/concepts/strategies.md

 #### Position management

 Handlers in this category are triggered by events related to positions.
-`PositionEvent` type messages are passed to handlers in this sequence:
+`PositionEvent` type messages are passed to handlers in the following sequence:

 1. Specific handler (e.g., `on_position_opened`, `on_position_changed`, etc.)
 2. `on_position_event(...)`